grantzarg/SmartPhoneInput/README.md

 - 🎨 Fully styleable with `className`, `inputClassName`, `flagClassName`
 - ✅ Zero external CSS frameworks
 - 🧩 Usable with or without UI selector via `enableCountrySelect`
+- 📝 Optional placeholder text for the input

 ---